gofer-engine/gofer-engine.github.io/channel-workflows/context-object.md

 }
 ```

-I assume most of these are self explanatory, but let's go over a few details just in case.
+I assume most of these are self-explanatory, but let's go over a few details just in case.

 The variable getters and setters can be passed a generic type to strongly type the variable.
-It is recommended to use this to prevent any type errors.
-There are 4 different types of variables that can be set and retrieved.
+It is recommended to use this to prevent any type of errors.
+4 different types of variables can be set and retrieved.
 The `Global` variables are set and retrieved from the global context.
 The `Channel` variables are set and retrieved from the channel context.
 The `Route` variables are set and retrieved from the route context.
 The `Route` getters and setters may be undefined if not within the context of a route.
 The `Msg` variables are set and retrieved from the message context.
 After the processing of the message, the `Msg` variables are cleared to free up memory.

 The `set` functions will create the variable if it does not exist, and the `get` functions will return `undefined` if the variable does not exist.

 The `filtered` property of the `AckContext` is a boolean that is set to `true` if the message was filtered.
-This can be used to determine if the message was filtered or not in the ingestion flow before the acknowledgement config. _Note, this is ignored if a queue is used in the TCP Source._
+This can be used to determine if the message was filtered or not in the ingestion flow before the acknowledgment config. _Note, this is ignored if a queue is used in the TCP Source._

 See [Queuing Workflows](./queuing.md) for more information on Queu Configs.